Singhmansingh/sm-data/README.md

 git push origin master
 ```

-You will see your commit ID change
+You will see your commit ID change.

+And that's it! your submodule is now connected and you are ready to share your files!